yoav-klein/CSS/topics/heights-and-overflow/04-flexbox-issue/README.md

 Now chech this shit out:
 1. we set the `main` to be a fixed height - without it, it will stretch to the height of the content
-2. we set the `main` to be a flexbox, centering all its content with `justify-content: center`
+2. we set the `main` to be a flexbox (column), centering all its content with `justify-content: center`

 What happens? some of the flex items are above the `main` container. why??
 The way to understand it is as such: